 - Long-slit (LS) spectroscopy

 - Narrow-band imaging

 - Multi-object spectroscopy (MOS)

-- Low resolution (LR) Fabry-Pérot imaging spectroscopy and tunable filter (TF) narrow-band imaging.
-High resolution (HR) FP is offered, but note that its throughput (see below) is half of expected due to polarising material inserted into the etalon to reduce ghosting issues (this is taken into account in the Simulator tool).
-Please note that FP will not be available for science proposals in the 2021-2 semester.
+- FP will not be available for science proposals in the 2022-2 semester.

 - High time-resolution spectroscopy

 - Long-slit spectropolarimetry

 For current throughput and sensitivity issues refer to Secs 4.3 and 7.7, respectively.
-The PIs should be aware that the wavelength ranges predicted by the RSS Simulator currently may have inaccuracies up to +/-2 nm.